vain0x/milone-lang/docs/refs/x_own_type.md

 `if` expressions go same.

-## Immaturity and future extensions
+## Immaturity and Future Extensions

 There are some restrictions due to maturity of language and implementation.